Peeyush4/Aurora-Technical-Assessment-NLP-QA-/README.md

 	--name aurora-qa-dev -d aurora-qa-api:gpu bash -c "uvicorn main:app --host 0.0.0.0 --port 8000 --reload"
 ```

 - Pre-pulling models: pulling large models at startup can block container start and consume a lot of disk.
 If you want reproducible images, install or pull models at image build time (or provide `OLLAMA_PRELOAD_MODELS` to the entrypoint to opt-in to pulling at container start).
-I can add an `OLLAMA_PRELOAD_MODELS` env var handling to `docker_entrypoint.sh` if you'd like.
+I can add an `OLLAMA_PRELOAD_MODELS` env var handling to `docker_entrypoint.sh` if you'd like (Still under testing).

 Supported generator backends (explicit)
 - Ollama (local): supported via `litellm` or the Ollama CLI.
 Set `LITELLM_MODEL_NAME` to an Ollama reference like `ollama/mistral` or the canonical model name returned by `ollama list`.
 Ensure the Ollama service is running (`ollama serve`) or set `OLLAMA_HOST` to a reachable instance.